-Read about UK political opinion polls and related matters, especially how the different parties are doing in voting intention surveys.
+Read below my posts about UK political opinion polls and related matters, especially how the different parties are doing in voting intention surveys.

 For a full database of voting intention polls since their birth in the UK in 1943, see PollBase, the largest collection of voting intention polls.

-The latest quarterly update to my PollBase, my database of British voting intention opinion polls since 1943 is now up.
-No extra bonuses from the 1950s this time, just another three months of data. … Read the full post »
+With the end of another quarter, another update to PollBase, my database of British voting intention opinion polls since 1943 is now up. … Read the full post »